doyensec/cloudsec-tidbits/README.md

 ![cloudsectidbit-logo200](https://user-images.githubusercontent.com/77505868/196213004-2a04f023-297a-4e4b-88de-73aea747e970.png)

-CloudSec Tidbits is a blogpost series aiming to describe some bugs found by Doyensec during security testing activities.
+CloudSec Tidbits is a blogpost series showcasing interesting bugs found by Doyensec during cloud security testing activities.
-Sometimes the Cloud Infrastructure is properly configured, but the web application logic fails to use the services correctly.
+Sometimes the cloud infrastructure is properly configured, but the web application fails to use the services correctly.

 Each blogpost will discuss a specific vulnerability resulting from an insecure combination of web and cloud related technologies.
-Every article will include an Infrastructure as Code (IaC) laboratory easily deployable to play with the described case.
+Every article will include an Infrastructure as Code (IaC) laboratory that can be easily deployed to experiment with the described vulnerability.

 ### Available episodes: